MattStaudinger/nextjs-course/README.md

 This is a nextjs-app created in the nextjs-crash-course of Traversy Media at https://www.youtube.com/watch?v=mTz0GXj8NN0

+The end result can be found [here](https://priceless-williams-8c5095.netlify.app/) - a statically generated site (without the use of `getServerSideProps`)

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 ## Getting Started